 What Caused the Eaton Canyon Fire?

 Residents reported to 911 on January 7, 2025 that an electrical tower caught fire in the area of the fire.
-In addition, Southern California Edison has filed an incident report relating to the fire.

 Our lawsuit was filed on January 15, 2025 in Los Angeles County Superior Court, alleging that Southern California Edison is responsible for the fire.
 The lawsuit alleges that the fire is the result of SCE failing to shut the power off despite dangerous fire weather, failing to properly maintain its equipment and failing to properly maintain the vegetation surrounding its equipment.
 The complaint contains multiple photographs of what appears to be the start of a wildfire directly underneath transmission towers in Eaton Canyon.